The Builder's Dilemma

 You need someone who speaks both languages.
 Technical depth and marketing fluency.

-Someone who combines the unique ability to understand your ideal customer with the tactical skills to actually reach them.
+Someone with the unique ability to understand your customers combined with the tactical skills to actually reach them.

-For years I've worked with growing startups and investors to develop marketing strategies that actually resonate with your target audience.
+For years I've worked with growing startups and investors to develop marketing strategies that actually really resonate.

 .webp)